Sekihotai/switchguide/comparison/title-installers.md

 * Uses titledb to automatically fetch covers and blurbs for games
 * Updates frequently
 * Supports NSZ and XCZ formats
-* Installs itself to nand for speed boost
+* Installs itself to nand for faster performance
 * Has file browser
 * Can download from a private shared drive